*Last updated: June 2026

 A forensic accountant is a financial professional who combines accounting, auditing, and investigative skills to detect fraud, uncover financial irregularities, and piece together a complete picture of complex financial dealings when there is a suspicion of illegal or deceptive activities.
 These skills may be used in a variety of contexts.
 For example, a forensic accountant may be called in to assist law enforcement agencies in investigating cases of securities fraud, embezzlement, money laundering, or other white-collar crimes.
 They may also be employed by private companies to help prevent accounting malpractice, or to conduct financial reviews for high-value transactions such as mergers and acquisitions.

-In the content of divorce proceedings, a forensic accountant may be brought in when there are complex asset division issues to resolve or when it is believed that one spouse may be attempting to hide assets.
-Full financial disclosure is a legal requirement in divorce in California, necessary to calculate both a fair division of marital property but also to establish spousal and/or child support.
+In the context of divorce proceedings, a forensic accountant may be brought in when there are complex asset division issues to resolve or when it is believed that one spouse may be attempting to hide assets.
+Full financial disclosure is a legal requirement in divorce in California, necessary to calculate both a fair division of marital property and to establish spousal and/or child support.
 Thus, hidden assets can have serious long-term implications for the financial well-being of the spouse who is the victim of the deception.
 A forensic accountant may also be called on to distinguish separate property from marital property in circumstances where the ownership of such assets has become muddied by commingling with marital property.

 Techniques Used by a Forensic Accountant